khadeom/-SteelEye-Python-Assessment/README.md

 1) Downloading and Extracting XML (completely automated)
 2) Converting XML to CSV with required headers.
-3) Required CSV stored on S3 bucket (link above).
-4) Follows PEP8 guidelines and has pydoc with type hints.
+3) Follows PEP8 guidelines and has pydoc with type hints.

 ## Usage